sharmaansh/ResumeAI/README.md

 uvicorn main:app --reload
 ```

-The API will be available at:
+The application will be available at:

 ```text
 http://127.0.0.1:8000
 ```

-Open `index.html` in your browser to use the ResumeAI interface.
+Then open the application in your browser.

+---

-## 🔌 API Endpoints
+# 🔌 API Endpoints

 ### `GET /`